 The most effective job search techniques involve making a list of companies you’d like to work for and then gradually becoming well informed about them and connected to them so you’re well positioned to hear about openings before they’re ever announced to the masses.

-Researching your target companies often starts with the Internet and then progresses to meeting with people acquainted with the companies.
-(To learn more about this approach, read my article “Networking with a Marketing Plan.”)
+Researching your target companies generally starts with the internet and then progresses to meeting with people acquainted with the companies.
+(To learn more about this approach, read my article How to Use Info Interviews to Get Hired Faster.)

 In both cases, it helps to identify what you want to find out about the company and the relevant division.
-Make a list of questions.
-The following list will get you started.
+For example:

 1. Do I want to work there?